7 Seldom-Mentioned Side Effects Of Stress That Damage Your Bones And Your Health

 When 61 women who ate the same basic diet (high in sugar and fat) were evaluated for weight gain after one year, researchers found that those in the highest stress group gained more weight – especially abdominal fat – than those with less stress.

-The Save Our Bones Program can actually help prevent weight gain due to stress.
+The Osteoporosis Reversal Program can actually help prevent weight gain due to stress.
 Its pH-balanced nutritional plan, stress-reducing techniques described in Chapter 14, and recommendation for regular bone-building exercises all work together to prevent weight gain.

 6. Poor Memory